CLASSP & Advanced CLASSP

 Looking for a meanigful job?
 Interested in working with children?
 Have Leadership Skills?

-Inquire about training and job opportunities in 2016-2017 by contacting
+Inquire about training and job opportunities by contacting

 CLASSP – Consortia for Learning and Service to Special Populations – accepts motivated and caring high school students into to a highly competitive program of learning, training and service sponsored by the UJA FEDERATION and JE&ZB BUTLER FOUNDATION